- Here is a list of my favorite books

 The Millionaire Next Door by T. Stanley & W. Danko (audio version): Fantastic book about a study about millionaires: Who are they?
 How did they become wealthy?
 What do they do differently?
 If you are interested in building wealth, I highly recommend this book.

-Selfish Gene by Richard Dawkins (audio version): This book has been recommended to me.
-It’s a deep dive into biology, evolution and genetics.
-The discussion of the Prisoner’s Dilemma showed the importance of the Tit for Tat strategy (= always start being nice).
+Selfish Gene by Richard Dawkins (audio version): It’s a deep dive into biology, evolution and genetics.
+The discussion of the Prisoner’s Dilemma showed the importance of the Tit for Tat strategy (= always start with being nice).